Hard2bit

 Key points

-CVSS scoring explicitly evaluates attack vector as a metric (AV: Network, Adjacent, Local, Physical) to standardize vulnerability severity across tools
+CVSS scoring explicitly evaluates attack vector as a metric (AV: Network, Adjacent, Local, Physical) to standardise vulnerability severity across tools.

-Zero-day vulnerabilities are dangerous not because they're new, but because attack vectors remain unpatched and widely exploitable
+Zero-day vulnerabilities are dangerous not because they are new, but because the vector remains unpatched and broadly exploitable.

-Third-party integrations and API endpoints represent emerging attack vectors often missed in traditional perimeter-focused security models
+Third-party integrations and API endpoints are emerging vectors often missed in traditional perimeter-focused models.

 Real-world attack vector scenario

-A CISO discovers during a vulnerability assessment that the company's Windows domain controllers accept RDP connections from any IP on the internal network (no network segmentation).
+During a vulnerability assessment, a CISO discovers that the company's Windows domain controllers accept RDP connections from any IP on the internal network (no network segmentation).
 An attacker who compromises a developer workstation via phishing can now laterally move to domain controllers.
-Here, the attack vector is RDP access without network segmentation.
-The remediation is to restrict RDP to specific administrative subnets and require MFA.
-This single vector could have given attackers domain-wide access, potentially leading to ransomware deployment across the enterprise.
+The attack vector is not the phishing itself—it is RDP access without segmentation.

 Common mistakes

-- Treating all attack vectors as equally critical: a hardened, segmented cloud API is lower risk than an internet-facing legacy database
+• Treating all vectors as equally critical: a hardened, segmented cloud API is lower risk than an internet-facing legacy database with default credentials.

-- Ignoring local/physical attack vectors in threat modeling: insiders with legitimate access can still exploit misconfigurations to escalate privileges
+• Ignoring local and physical vectors in threat modelling: insiders with legitimate access can still exploit misconfigurations to escalate privilege.

-- Failing to re-assess attack vectors after infrastructure changes: moving workloads to cloud introduces new vectors (IAM misconfigurations, overly permissive security groups)
+• Failing to re-assess vectors after infrastructure changes: moving workloads to cloud introduces new ones (IAM misconfigurations, overly permissive security groups, long-lived service keys).

 Related services